-The catalogue will also give the plan of the preparations of the present year; a detailed supplement will be added, in which we hope to perfect the non-completed parts of last year's catalogue.
+The catalogue will also give the plan of the preparations of the present year; a detailed supplement will be added, in which we hope to perfect the non-completed parts of last year's catawill be undertaken by the committee.

-As far as possible all technical explanations of the articles will be undertaken by the committee.
+As far as possible all technical explanations of the articles committee.